jasny/php-code-quality/STANDARD.md

 ### 3.7.
 Comparison

-Always use [identical comparison](http://php.net/manual/en/language.operators.comparison.php) unless you need type juggling.
+Always use [identical comparison](http://php.net/manual/en/language.operators.comparison.php).
+If needed explicitly cast values to a specific type (eg `(string)$foo === $bar)`).

 Always use variable operator value (eg `$foo >= 10`) and never yoda coditions.

 Use `return null;` when a function explicitly returns null values and use `return;` when the function returns void values.

 ### 3.8.
 Nested blocks

 Within the body of a function or method, there SHOULD be no more than 3 levels of nesting.
 With this many levels of nesting, introduce a new function rather than to use more nested blocks.

 ```php
 function foo() {